David Alonso: Early career

 Alonso won the European Talent Cup in 2020.
 The following year, he won the 2021 Red Bull MotoGP Rookies Cup.
 He clinched that championship when he finished third in the first race of the Aragón round on 11 September.

 Moto3 World Championship

 GasGas Aspar Team (2021-2024)

-Alonso was signed by the Gas Gas Aspar Team and made his Moto3 debut at the 2021 Emilia Romagna Grand Prix as a replacement for Sergio García who was injured in the previous round.
+Alonso was signed by the GasGas Aspar Team and made his Moto3 debut at the 2021 Emilia Romagna Grand Prix as a replacement for Sergio García who was injured in the previous round.
 The following season, he made his second start at the Portuguese round as a wildcard rider.
-He made his full season debut in the 2023 Moto3 World Championship.
+He made his full season debut in 2023.
 In 2024, he was crowned as the new champion in the Japanese Grand Prix.

 Moto2 World Championship

-CFMoto Aspar Team (2025-)
+CFMoto Aspar Team (2025-2026)

-Alonso will move up to Moto2 with the CFMOTO Aspar Team for the 2025 Moto2 season, partnering Daniel Holgado.
+Alonso moved up to Moto2 with the CFMOTO Aspar Team for the 2025 Moto2 season, partnering Daniel Holgado.
 He became the first rider to complete the Aspar Team's training ladder, from the Spanish Championship to the Moto2 category.

+MotoGP World Championship

+Honda (2027–)

+Alonso will move up to MotoGP with Honda for the 2027 season, however it has not revealed whether he would ride in the factory outfit or at LCR Honda.

 Records

-As of 8 April 2025, Alonso holds the following records:
+As of 17 November 2024, Alonso holds the following records: